A flat fee or percentage fee added to a customer's bill

 - The customer gives a cash tip direct to an employee.

-- A troncmaster position is created (unconnected to the employer).
-The troncmaster pools tips and decides how to allocate them amongst staff.
+- A troncmaster position is created (this can be any employee but not the employer - a manager is usually the best option).
+The troncmaster decides how to allocate tips amongst staff.
 A separate payroll scheme must be created.
 The method of payment (cash/card) is irrelevant.